kobertlam/Energy_ETF_RYE_Forecast/README.md

 * branch name can be: `oil_db`, `oil_ml`, `oil_tech` etc...

 ## Objective
-* Topic: Predicting the stock price on several top oil companies trading on the North American market based on the crude oil price.
+* Topic: Predicting the stock price on top 10 oil companies trading on the North American market based on the crude oil price.
 * Why we select this topic

 ## Source of Data